shirokovnv/phx_json_rpc/README.md

 Simple implementation of JSON-RPC server, working with [phoenix](https://www.phoenixframework.org/).

-Allows you to define any number of rpc endpoints, with simple access via http protocol.
+Allows you to define any number of rpc endpoints, which can be accessed via http protocol.

+## How it works

+The package uses router `macro` for matching RPC calls to your end-user service.

+It uses `JSON SCHEMA` as a specification for your services and provides parsing, validation and error handling briefly.

-Endpoint can handle batches in asyncronous order.
+Requests can be served in batches with asyncronous order.

+See documentation section for more detail.

 ## Installation